Assurant Life of Canada AKA Purple Shield

 James Heidebrecht - Founder of Policy Architects

 Disclaimer: Policy Architects is not affiliated with Assurant Life of Canada.
 We quote final expense plans from traditional life insurance companies who are competitors.
 This short, detailed and fact-filled article is intended to provide you with information to help guide your purchasing decision.
 You’ll see us use Purple Shield and Assurant interchangeably as they are the same entity.
+If you’re looking to contact Assurant Life of Canada directly, call them at 888-977-3752.

 Checking out Assurant Life of Canada reviews online?
 Well then we have some great info for you…